 Matthew Blumenthal M’silot Program Learning Styles

 The child who is an appropriate student for M’silot has been diagnosed with a mild to moderate learning disability based on an evaluation conducted by a licensed psychologist.
-The child who will benefit from M'silot has average to above average intelligence and is not reaching his/her potential.
-As a result of processing deficits and uneven learning profiles, where there are strengths and weaknesses, the following my be exhibited:
+The child who will benefit from M'silot has average to above-average intelligence, and is not reaching his/her potential.
+As a result of processing deficits and uneven learning profiles, where there are strengths and weaknesses, the following may be exhibited:

 - reading disability;